 Careers in the business field are growing, too.
-The Bureau of Labor Statistics projects that employment of business and financial operations occupations will grow 10% from 2016 to 2026, faster than the average for all occupations.
-This will add about 773,800 new jobs to the U.S. economy.
+The Bureau of Labor Statistics projects that employment of business and financial operations occupations will grow 7% from 2018 to 2028, faster than the average for all occupations.† This will add about 591,800 new jobs to the U.S. economy.

 What they do: Sales managers oversee a company’s sales team.
 They hire and manage new sales reps, set sales goals, and develop training programs to help staff meet those goals.
 Sales managers today are increasingly required to analyze data about customers and their buying habits in an effort to capture new leads.
 They also work closely with the marketing, research, and design departments of the company.